Your desire for bread, sausages might be over 500-yrs-old

 The study, which is an analysis of European paintings of meals from the 16th century revealed that meat and bread were among the most commonly depicted foods in the paintings.

-"Crazy meals involving less healthy foods aren't a modern craving," said lead author Brian Wansink, Director of the Cornell Food and Brand Lab -- a US-based non-profit research
+"Crazy meals involving less healthy foods aren't a modern craving," said lead author Brian Wansink, Director of the Cornell Food and Brand Lab -- a US-based non-profit research firm.

 "Our love affair with visually appealing, decadent or status foods is nothing new," explained Andrew Weislogel from Cornell University, adding, "it was already well-established 500 years ago."